-Acromegaly is characterized by somatic disfigurement acquired slowly progressive (mainly with the face and extremities) and systemic manifestations.
+Acromegaly is characterized by slowly progressive bodily disfigurement (mainly with the face and extremities) and systemic manifestations.

-When it is caused by a pituitary tumor, as is usually the case, the patient may experience effects of the tumor mass, such as headaches, visual impairment and facial pain due to the participation of the fifth cranial nerve.
+When a pituitary tumor causes it, as is usually the case, the patient may experience tumor mass effects, such as headaches, visual impairment, and facial pain due to the participation of the fifth cranial nerve.

 Characteristics that result from the high level of growth hormone or expanding tumor include:

-- Visibly soft tissue that produces increased hands, feet, nose, lips and ears, and a general thickening of the skin.
+- Visibly soft tissue produces increased hands, feet, nose, lips, and ears and a general thickening of the skin.

 - Pronounced protrusion of the eyebrows, often with ocular distension (frontal protuberance).

-- Acrocordón (benign tumor that forms on the skin).
+- Acrocordón (a benign tumor that forms on the skin).